 I would definitely recommend signing up to mentoring if you are fairly new in the field or are working on a new specialisation.
 It’s comforting to work with and learn from an experienced translator with a wealth of knowledge.

 Clara is a French and Italian to English translator and interpreter specialising in property, travel and tourism.
-Visit Clara’s website.
+Visit Clara’s LinkedIn profile.

 The mentor: Sue Leschen